-The full list of lottery pairs is listed in an appendix.
 There were 4 batteries used across the 442 subjects.
 Each battery included the 24 lottery pairs from Wakker, Erev and Weber [1994].
 One battery also included 36 lottery pairs from Wilcox [2015], and this full set of 60 lottery pairs was administered to 222 subjects.
-The remaining three batteries included the lotteries inspired by Loomes and Sugden [1998] and Cox and Sadiraj [2008], for another set of 60 lottery pairs administered to 220 subjects; the three versions of this battery differed by varying the scale of payoffs, as shown in Appendix A.
+The remaining three batteries included the lotteries inspired by Loomes and Sugden [1998] and Cox and Sadiraj [2008], for another set of 60 lottery pairs administered to 220 subjects; the three versions of this battery differed by varying the scale of payoffs.